Definition of MySQL Drop Trigger

 Output:

-See the trigger has been deleted with its log info from the Rooms table.
+The trigger has deleted its log info from the Rooms table.

 Conclusion

-- Normally, we create MySQL trigger to produce information to the user for any changes made in the database like MySQL operations: INSERT, DELETE, UPDATE, ALTER statement queries and keep a log of those modifications.
+- Normally, we create MySQL triggers to inform the user of any database changes like MySQL operations: INSERT, DELETE, UPDATE, and ALTER statement queries, and keep a log of those modifications.

-- When we need to remove any trigger available to a specific table then, we will use MySQL DROP Trigger command statement in that database table.
+- When we need to remove any trigger available to a specific table, we will use the MySQL DROP Trigger command statement in that database table.

 Recommended Articles